 To pronounce the Japanese “t,” the tongue is farther back (right behind the front teeth) and no air is released.
 The effect is close to a “d.”
 You’ll hear this type of “t” in romance languages like Italian, Spanish, and French.

 The Japanese “r” is much closer to the flipped “r” in Italian and Spanish.
 It involves touching your tongue briefly to the ridge behind your front top teeth.
 Learn more about Japanese pronunciation here.

-Now that you know the difference between hiragana and katakana, here are some tips so you can learn the Japanese alphabet.
+Now that you know the difference between hiragana and katakana, here are some tips so you can learn the Japanese alphabet in order.

 - Learn hiragana and katakana together.
 Since there are two characters for each sound, it makes sense to learn them at the same time.

 - Practice writing the characters in groups, just like you did with uppercase and lowercase letters in elementary school.